timeteam/timeteam.github.io/_posts/projects/20016-10-18-building-this-site.md

 category: 'jekyll and other software notes'
 ---

-The following sources were used to build this site:
+**The following sources were used to build this site**

 The <a href="https://github.com/smallmuou/Jekyll-Pithy">Pithy Theme</a>

+<a href="http://jmcglone.com/guides/github-pages/">Jonathon McGlone's very clear explanation of jekyll and github pages</A>

 The main jekyll sources of course:
 [Jekyll docs][jekyll]
 [Jekyll’s dedicated Help repository][jekyll-help].

-Assigning posts to multiple categories was easy but only when I realised that in "jekyll categories" != "category".
+**Assigning posts to multiple categories** was easy but only when I realised that

+"jekyll categories" != "category".

 Thus this is legal
 categories: ['The is a category', 'This is another category']

 and so is